 You can mail your money order to 1305 E Broad Street, Mansfield, Texas 76063.
 The payment must be for the full amount due by money order.
 Write the citation number on the money order, and indicate if you have an address change.

 All fines and fees are due within 15 days after the date the citation is issued.
 However, it is possible to obtain additional time to pay a citation if it is requested in person at the Municipal Court.
 If additional time to pay is requested within 15 days of the date of the citation, the Court Clerk can process the paperwork for an extension of up to 30 days to pay the fines and costs due.

 Time Payment Fee

-If the fine and fees are not paid within 30 days of the judgment, there is a $15 State-Mandated Time Payment fine which must be added to the amount owed on the citation.
-Per Chapter 51 of the Texas Government Code, a $15 Time Payment fee is added to each citation that exceeds 30 days.
-If any portion of the fines, fees and costs is paid after the 31st day from the date of judgment, the $15 Time Payment fee must be added as required by law.
+If the fine and fees are not paid within 30 days of the judgment, there is a $15 State-Mandated Time Payment Reimbursement fee which must be added to the amount owed on the citation.
+Per Chapter 51 of the Texas Government Code, a $15 Time Payment Reimbursement fee is added to each citation that exceeds 30 days.
+If any portion of the fines, fees, and costs is paid after the 31st day from the date of judgment, the $15 Time Payment Reimbursement fee must be added as required by law.

 Notifying the Court & Extensions

 It is your responsibility to notify the Court if you are unable to pay within the time allowed by the Court.
 If you are unable to pay your citation(s), you must appear before the Court and fill out a financial statement, and set a court hearing before the Judge of the Court due to your possible indigence.